-As it relates to the continuing impact from the COVID-19 virus, HIVE has enacted various measures to protect its employees and partners and prevent disruption to operations, in each case in alignment with local governments as well as national and international agency recommendations.
-These policies include ceasing non-essential travel and having employees work remotely where possible.
-The Company has been able to maintain normal uptime of its cryptocurrency mining operations and its data centres and its supply chain continues to operate with only minimal disruption.
+As the urgency of the impact of the COVID-19 virus has diminished, HIVE nonetheless maintains preparedness.
+At any time, HIVE can implement various measures to protect its employees and partners and prevent disruption to operations, in each case in alignment with local governments as well as national and international agency recommendations.
+These measures may include ceasing non-essential travel and having employees work remotely where possible.
+During the COVID pandemic, the Company was able to maintain normal uptime of its cryptocurrency mining operations and its data centers, as well as its supply chain, with only minimal disruption.
 The Company operates with a lean administrative structure and has few employees, as cryptocurrency mining is not a human capital-intensive industry.
-The Company's data centres are located in sparsely populated areas near the Arctic Circle in Europe, in rural Quebec and in New Brunswick near the border of Maine.
+The Company's data centers are located in sparsely populated areas near the Arctic Circle in Europe, in rural Quebec and in New Brunswick near the border of Maine.
 Most management operations can be accomplished remotely, and any necessary equipment maintenance can be achieved by minimal staff utilizing personal protective equipment and maintaining physical distancing.
 The Company continues to caution that current global uncertainty with respect to the spread of the COVID-19 virus and emerging variants and its effect on the broader global economy may have a significant negative effect on the Company.
-While the precise impact of the COVID-19 virus on the Company remains unknown, the rapid spread of the COVID-19 virus and its variants may have a material adverse effect on global economic activity and can result in volatility and disruption to global supply chains, operations, mobility of people and the financial markets, which could affect interest rates, credit ratings, credit risk, inflation, business, financial conditions, results of operations and other factors relevant to the Company.
+While the future impact of the COVID-19 virus on the Company remains unknown, another rapid spread of the COVID-19 virus and its variants could have a material adverse effect on global economic activity and could result in volatility and disruption to global supply chains, operations, mobility of people and the financial markets, which could affect interest rates, credit ratings, credit risk, inflation, business, financial conditions, results of operations and other factors relevant to the Company.